Dr. Amit Kale

 I am a principal senior expert in computer vision at the Research and Technology Center in India.
 My research is motivated by the desire to organize and manage large scale video and multi-sensor data (Peta Bytes) with the goals of being able to smartly curate the right data desired by algorithm development.
 This includes automated approaches to select the most representative sub set of a large set of images, and search and retrieve scenes of interest from the stored images.
 Our research has multiple goals such as reducing the cost of ground truth generation by removing redundancies, supporting function development and testing to find difficult cases where algorithms do not work well, which can then be used to collect more of such cases or synthetically generate them.
 In order to achieve this we explore the structure and representation power of deep convolutional neural networks.
 We develop human computer interfaces that go hand in hand with the deep learning approaches to ensure ease of usage by the end users.

-Head of research group, imaging and computer vision
+- Head of research group, imaging and computer vision, Siemens Healthcare

 Amit Kale (2004)Identification of Humans Using Gait